 If none of it works...then what?

-If your labour has started naturally by 42 weeks you will be offered an induction.
+If your labour hasn't started naturally by 42 weeks you will be offered an induction.
 If you decide not to have it you should be offered increased monitoring as your baby has a higher risk of health problems, including stillbirth.

 "I was terrified of induction, I went right to the limit of 42 weeks and then resigned myself to it.
 It was so fine, that in my next pregnancy, I was scared of going into labour naturally!"
 Emma, mum of two